 Coastal wetlands are critically important to a healthy Lake Erie, and they are imperiled.
 One of the most ambitious projects in Metroparks history is to restore part of a 1,000-acre wetland near the lakeshore in Jerusalem Township.

-The Metropark, which was previously a working farm, is adjacent to the Metzger Marsh State Wildlife Area in a region that also includes Maumee Bay State Park, Magee Marsh State Wildlife Area and the Ottawa National Wildlife Refuge.
+The Metropark, which was previously a working farm, is adjacent to Metzger Marsh Wildlife Area in a region that also includes Maumee Bay State Park, Magee Marsh Wildlife Area and the Ottawa National Wildlife Refuge.
 Together, these local, state and federal public lands are known for their concentration of songbirds, or warblers, especially during spring migration.

 The property, known historically as Howard Farms, is the last remaining large tract of land in the Western Lake Erie marsh region.
 The Ohio Department of Natural Resources Division of Wildlife has been interested in the property for more than 20 years, but was not able to come to terms with the owner.
 With the help of many partners, Metroparks was able to negotiate a deal in 2008 to secure the property.